Heavy-tailed likelihoods for robustness against data outliers: Applications to the analysis of gravitational wave data: Applications to the analysis of Gravitational Wave data

 \subsection{Ultra Compact Galactic Binaries}

 As already discussed, the UCBs emitting from the vicinity of our Galaxy are mostly Double White Dwarfs (DWDs)~\cite{korol22,Stephan_2019, Korol_Toonen}.
 Those will be the most numerous types of sources in the LISA band, with millions of them emitting in the $\mrm{mHz}$ range.
-For our study here, we will perform parameter estimation on a single binary embedded in Gaussian noise.
-We do this because our work here focuses on the residual time series and the statistics of the adopted matched filter.
+For our study here, we will perform parameter estimation on a single binary embedded in Gaussian noise, with a PSD given by Eq. (\ref{eq:sim_psd_model})}.
 For the actual waveforms, we utilize the fast frequency-domain implementation that was first presented in~\cite{cornish07}.
 The two polarizations are then written as